This

 who are scripted to run at full speed in slick-soled leather dress

 shoes on concrete.
-Of course, unless you were playing a sport, it is
+Of course, unless you were playing a sport, it was

 what every man wore.